Edward A. Shanken: Background

 Edward A. Shanken graduated from Haverford College (1986) and then obtained an MA (1999) and Ph.D.
 (2001) in Art History from Duke University after receiving an MBA from Yale University in 1990.
 He was the executive director of the Information Science Information Studies program (ISIS) at Duke University from 2001 to 2004.
 From 2004 to 2007 Shanken was Professor of Art History and Media Theory at Savannah College of Art and Design and Senior Researcher at the UCLA Art | Science Center and Visiting Scholar at the California NanoSystems Institute from 2007 to 2008.
 He joined the Department of Media Studies, University of Amsterdam in 2008, where he served as Universitair Docent, New Media and Digital Culture, 2008-2010 and as a Researcher, 2010-2012.
 In 2010, he was the inaugural Louis D. Beaumont Scholar at Washington University in St. Louis.
 Since 2007 he has served on the faculty of the Media Art Histories MA program at Donau University, Krems, Austria.
 In 2013 he joined the faculty at the Center for Digital Arts and Experimental Media (DXARTS) at University of Washington.
 In 2016, Shanken joined UC Santa Cruz as Director of the innovative Digital Arts/New Media (DANM) MFA program.

-Shanken has been awarded fellowships from the National Endowment for the Arts and the American Council of Learned Societies.
+Shanken has been awarded fellowships from the Andy Warhol Foundation for Visual Arts, National Endowment for the Arts and the American Council of Learned Societies.
 He was formerly chair of the Leonardo Education Forum and a member of the College Art Association Education Committee and has served as an advisor to the Media Art Histories conference, ISEA, the journal Technoetic Arts, and the Leonardo Pioneers and Pathbreakers project.
 He has conducted extensive research on the theorist and art critic Jack Burnham and into cybernetics as applied to systems art in the 1960s.